F1R3FLY-io/f1r3fly/DEVELOPER.md

 ### Rspace

-The [rspace](rspace) subproject contains code related to the key-value storage of the RNode blockchain.
+The [rspace](rspace) subproject contains code related to the key-value storage of the RChain blockchain.